 It can take a minute to build your credibility.

 Your words of hope and inspiration (in blogs, videos, podcasts) are the magic way loads of future clients discover you and get to know, like, and trust you.

 Whatever you do, please don’t leave content creation to chance!

 If you’re stuck deciding what to talk about in content, this blog post helps you conquer topic confusion:

 Be honest, have you ever panicked when you realized you’ve ghosted your social media followers for a month?
-(Sigh, I sure have been there.)
+(You’re not the only one.)

-I can tell you how it worked for me: Zippo.
+I can tell you how it works for most people: Zippo.
 Zilch.
 Nada.